learn-co-curriculum/fe-css-fundamentals/README.md

 `text-align: left | center | right`

-Text align does just what your guessing it aligns the text in any direction, you can also specifiy justified.
+Text align does just what you're guessing it is.
+It aligns the text in any direction and you can also specify justified.

 `text-decoration: none | overline | underline | line-through`